Adventure into Fear (franchise): Ghost Rider

 Hulu ordered Ghost Rider to series in May 2019, with Ingrid Escajeda set as showrunner and executive producer alongside Agents of S.H.I.E.L.D.'s Paul Zbyszewski and Loeb, and Luna reprising his role.
 Luna reiterated how the series had been in development for some time and he had remained contracted for almost three years with the promise that it would eventually be made.
 Luna also believed that the announced acquisition of 21st Century Fox by Disney helped provide momentum to finally announce the series.
 Rather than being a traditional spin-off from S.H.I.E.L.D., Hulu described the series as a new story that "lives unto its own" but is about the same character.
 The series was set to be a co-production between Marvel Television and ABC Signature Studios.
 Escajeda was drawn to the series' conflicted characters and horror tone, and said that she would be targeting both existing fans of the property and general audiences with the series.
 In July, Loeb said the series would reference Reyes's role in Agents of S.H.I.E.L.D.
 Luna said he had a "really awesome idea" for the series that would have kept Reyes in Los Angeles, and he hoped to include traditional Ghost Rider comic book villains such as Lilith, Mother of All Demons.
 She would have been introduced before her appearance in the Adventure into Fear crossover event.
 Agents of S.H.I.E.L.D. visual effects supervisor Mark Kolpack was approached to serve in the same role on Ghost Rider, but ultimately passed because of the series' budgetary restraints.
 In September, Hulu chose not to move forward with the project due to creative differences.
 Luna said this news was surprising and he had been "ready to rock" on the series, with pre-production underway including sets being built and scripts being written; Ken Kristensen had been working as a writer and consulting producer on the series, and Dave Blass was set as production designer.
 Luna said the cancelation was "the nature of this business" and he had "the time of [his] life" playing the character already.

 Other

 Loeb stated in August 2019 that there were several "Adventure into Fear" series being developed for Hulu that had not yet been announced, and reiterated this in October.
+At least two additional series were in development, with the plan to have the four series crossover in a Defenders-style event, with Lilith, Mother of All Demons serving as the antagonist.
 Marvel had registered trademarks for "Glyph" and "Spirits of Vengeance" by this time.
 However, by December 2019 Marvel Television was no longer developing new series.